 If there’s one thing better than hiking, it’s got to be the big ol’ juicy burger once the hike is done.
 In Chattanooga, the trail-to-tavern lifestyle is about as good as it gets.
 According to Chattanooga Tourism Digital Marketing Specialist Jessica Hagerman, there’s one particular standout combo.

 “Whenever I have family or friends in town, I always love to take them to Sunset Rock.
-If they’re the type, it’s really fun (and also hard) to hike up Lookout Mountain from the Nature Center in Lookout Valley and get to Sunset Rock that way.
+If they’re the type, it’s really fun (and also hard) to hike up Lookout Mountain from the Reflection Riding Arboretum and Nature Center in Lookout Valley and get to Sunset Rock that way.
 The views are just gorgeous, and I feel like that “mountain top” experience is the best way to show people what living in Chattanooga is like.
 I also always like to end a fun day adventuring with either Pizza Bros on Northshore or Tremont Tavern for the best burger in Chattanooga.
 I recommend the Pimento Burger.”

 Explore the Historic Southside